dreger/kqdreger.com/_src/colophon/index.md

 title: Colophon
 ---
 # Colophon
+![me, grinning unabashed]({{site.domain}}/public/cargo/kd.png)
+<small>Photo credit Sarah and Chris Durr.</small>

-Here is a small webcolumn featuring long-form articles and short commentary on the world of technology, design, and liberal arts.
-Readers of this site tend to have an interest in new technologies, typography, and web design.
+This is a small webcolumn that features long-form articles and short commentary on design, writing, and craft / creating.
+Readers of this site tend to have an interest in new technologies, typography, and quality gear.
 All content is written and produced by Kyle Dreger.
 Also, we're closed on Sundays.

-![me, grinning unabashed]({{site.domain}}/public/cargo/kd.png)

 A combination of [Amazon S3](http://aws.amazon.com/s3/) and [Jekyll](https://github.com/mojombo/jekyll) are used to publish this site.
 The domain lives on [Hover](http://hover.com) (love them, highly recommend), and posts are written in [Markdown](http://daringfireball.net/projects/markdown) format.